khval/chipset.library/chipset_library_docs.md

-	When emulating the CIA, we need to generate the clock count, we do this by calculating the time difference, between etch time the MOS8520 CIA chip is waked up, divided it the CPU cycle time, if the MOS8520 is waken up too often you get high CPU cycle usage, and maybe unassay high accuracy, if its too low it can get some lag in number cycles.
+	When emulating the CIA, we need to generate the clock count, we do this by calculating the time difference, between etch time the MOS8520 CIA chip is waked up, divided it the CPU cycle time, if the MOS8520 is waken up too often you get high CPU usage, and maybe unassay high accuracy, if its too low it can get some lag in the number cycles.

 ULONG spyCIAA( ULONG Addr )

 	This one is a lot like readChipWord, but it only works on CIAA.
+	Spy does not trigger anything in the emulation, unlike read.

 ULONG spyCIAB( ULONG Addr )

 	This one is a lot like readChipWord, but it only works on CIAB.
+	Spy does not trigger anything in the emulation, unlike read.

 void writeChipByte( char * offset, ULONG value)